-King’s doctors are experts in the latest techniques for hemorrhoids treatment.
-Our minimally invasive and technologically advanced procedures results in minimal pain, quicker recovery, and better patient outcomes compared to traditional approaches.
+King’s doctors are experts in the latest techniques for hemorrhoid treatment.
+Our minimally invasive and technologically advanced procedures result in minimal pain, quicker recovery, and better patient outcomes compared to traditional approaches.
 Our advanced hemorrhoids treatments included:

-- THD – Ultrasound Assisted (US) Procedure – Minimally invasive, no excision of tissue, treats excess blood flow and prolapse
+- THD – Assisted Doppler Procedure – Minimally invasive, no excision of tissue, treats excess blood flow and prolapse

 Hemorrhoids may be located inside the rectum (internal hemorrhoids), or they may develop under the skin around the anus (external hemorrhoids).

 - Grade I: Slightly enlarged hemorrhoidal tissue.

 - Grade II: Enlarged hemorrhoidal veins protrude with pressing but retract again themselves.

 - Grade III: Much larger hemorrhoidal veins which require manual repositioning in the anal canal.

 - Grade IV: Extremely large hemorrhoidal veins and tissue with permanent protrusion.